-^c Determination of resectability should be made by a thoracic surgeon, with primary focus on thoracic oncology.
+^c Determination of resectability should be made by a thoracic surgeon, with primary focus on thoracic oncology and in multidisciplinary consultation with medical oncology as needed.
+Resectability is defined as complete (R0) resection.

 ^d See Principles of Surgical Resection (THYM-A).